 Because colanders have bigger holes than strainers, it's important to only use them in instances where the food inside of the colander bowl is not able to fit through the holes.
 Colanders are commonly used to:

-Draining Pasta: One of the most frequent uses of a colander is for draining pasta after it has been cooked.
+Draining Pasta: One of the most frequent uses of a colander is to drain pasta after it has been cooked.
 It ensures that the excess water is completely removed, preventing soggy pasta.

 Straining Broths and Stocks: For larger quantities of liquids, such as homemade broths or stocks, a colander can help strain solids, herbs, and bones, leaving you with a clear, flavorful liquid.